US Cash Products-Chicago diesel falls on weaker demand

 trader said.

-Gulf Coast M2 gasoline differentials climbed 2.75 cents per gallon to 12.75
+Gulf Coast M2 and A2 CBOB gasoline differentials each climbed 1.75 cents per

-2.25 cents to 14.75 cents under.
-Traders attributed the gains to short-covering
+NYMEX on Wednesday.
+Traders attributed the gain to short-covering as well as

-as well as news of a brief and small fire on a butamer unit at Valero Energy
+news of a brief and small fire at Valero Energy Corp's 142,000 barrel-per-day

 The boosts also came after Citgo Petroleum Corp said earlier Wednesday that